Lateralus42/safebook/readme.md

 # Develop

-We use grunt for client side compilation.
+Don't forget to grunt when you edit client side coffeescript.
-If you edit server side code don't forget to restart the server
+Don't forget to restart the server when you edit server side code